 If your work has been accepted and hung, is for sale and not bought, this can also bring a feeling of letdown.
 Again, try to aim for the best venue for your work - where it fits in best.
 And don't let it get you down for long!

-To be shown in a gallery, we also usually have to show our slides, digital images, or our original work.
+To be shown in a gallery, we also usually have to show photos, digital images, or our original work.
 You can also shop for a gallery; visit all the galleries in your area, hopefully more than once, to get an idea of where your work would fit in best.
 Then call the gallery you choose (or visit their website), to ask them what their artwork review process is; if possible, make an appointment to show them your work.
-Some galleries request that you mail images to them for review; it may take awhile to hear back from them.
-Make sure your slides or your Powerpoint presentation are professionally done, either with a good camera yourself, or have a professional photographer take the images.
+Some galleries request that you email images to them for review; it may take awhile to hear back from them.
+Make sure your photos or your Powerpoint presentation are professionally done, either with a good camera yourself, or have a professional photographer take the images.
 Nowadays images are usually created with a digital camera.
 Number and label the images, with your name, title of work, medium and date; try to include work done mainly in the last three years.
 Make a list of your images with the same information.
 If you are showing sculptures, you can include more than one view of each piece.
 A resume may also be requested; make sure you have a resume typed in a professional manner.
-A resume can include your education and specialized art training, your teaching or professional experience, relevant groups of which you are a member, and a list of exhibitions in chronological order, listing name of the organization or exhibition, location and year held, and any awards received.
+A resume can include your education and specialized art training, your teaching or professional experience, relevant groups of which you are a member, and a list of exhibitions in chronological order, listing name of the organization or exhibition, location and year held, and any awards or honors received.

 Galleries tend to accept your work on commission, meaning they will hang it, and if it sells, you will receive payment.
 Galleries take a sales commission, usually between 35% and 90% - the average is about 50%, so set your prices accordingly.
 Some galleries have rotating exhibitions, usually on an invitational basis.
 A gallery can decide not to show your work; again, this may be due to a stylistic preference on the part of the gallery.
 Many galleries also are more concerned with profit margin than with quality; they may reject your work because they feel their clientele would not be interested in buying it.
 Don't assume that the gallery personnel are knowledgeable in art; they may be, they may not be.
 Don't take it personally if they decline to show your work; like a blind date, it may just not be meant to be!
 Try another gallery - don't give up!
 (Don't EVER give up, if you really believe in what you are doing.)